Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: The effect of the curvature coupling

 \subsection{The conformally coupled case}

-The second natural choice for the curvature coupling parameter \(\xi\) is conformal coupling \(\xi=-1/6\), which preserves the conformal invariance of the Higgs kinetic term in this case.\footnote{It is well-motivated in the context of supergravity, too.} Thus, we can suppress the decay of the scalaron to the Higgs particles\footnote{The decay rate through the violation of conformal invariance by the Higgs mass term is negligible.} (see Eq.~(\ref{eq:decay_rates_higgs})) and the branching ratio of the decay into the Majorana neutrino is enhanced.
+The second natural choice for the curvature coupling parameter \(\xi\) is conformal coupling \(\xi=-1/6\)\footnote{It is well-motivated in the context of supergravity, too.}, which preserves the Weyl invariance of the Higgs kinetic term in this case.
+Thus, we can suppress the decay of the scalaron to the Higgs particles\footnote{The decay rate through the violation of conformal invariance by the Higgs mass term is negligible.} (see Eq.~(\ref{eq:decay_rates_higgs})) and the branching ratio of the decay into the Majorana neutrino is enhanced.
 Therefore, in this case, the decay rate \(\Gamma_{\phi\to h}\) is negligible.
-Following the same procedure discussed in \ref{subsec:minimally_coupled_case}, the result is shown in Fig.~\ref{fig:boltzman_eq_conformal}, again fixing the mass \(M_{N_1} = \SI{1.0e13}{GeV}\), and assuming \(M_{N_2}, M_{N_3} > M/2\).
+Following the same procedure discussed in \ref{subsec:minimally_coupled_case}, the result is shown in Fig.~\ref{fig:boltzman_eq_conformal}, again fixing the mass to be \(M_{N_1} = \SI{1.0e13}{GeV}\), and assuming \(M_{N_2}, M_{N_3} > M/2\).

 From Fig.~\ref{fig:boltzman_eq_conformal}, it can be seen that \(\rho_R\) is more suppressed in the conformally coupled case than in the minimally coupled case (Fig.~\ref{fig:boltzman_eq}).
 As a result, the transition period into the radiation-dominated era becomes later compared to the minimally coupled case.
-The corresponding reheating temperature is calculated as \(T_R = \SI{5.11e8}{GeV}\)\footnote{If we take the mass of the Majorna field \(M_1=\SI{3.0e12}{GeV}, \SI{1.5e13}{GeV}\) so that decay rates (\ref{eq:decay_rates_majorna}) and (\ref{eq:decay_rates_gauge}) coincide with each other, the corresponding reheating temperature is \(T_R = \SI{2.98e8}{GeV}\).
+The corresponding reheating temperature is calculated as \(T_R = \SI{5.11e8}{GeV}\)\footnote{If we take the mass of the Majorana field \(M_{N_1}=\SI{3.0e12}{GeV}\), or \(\SI{1.5e13}{GeV}\) so that decay rates (\ref{eq:decay_rates_majorna}) and (\ref{eq:decay_rates_gauge}) coincide with each other, the corresponding reheating temperature is \(T_R = \SI{2.98e8}{GeV}\).
 This decrease is reasonable because, in the limit \(\Gamma_{\phi \to N_1}\to 0\), the reheating temperature must decrease to \(\SI{1.4e8}{GeV}\) according to \cite{gorbunov2013r2}, in which the right-handed Majorana neutrino is absent.}.
 In this model, the Universe is reheated mainly by the subsequent decay of the produced Majorana neutrino into radiation, unlike the minimally coupled case.